kroitor/gjk.c/README.md

 ![Choosing a direction for 2nd stage of GJK evolution](https://cloud.githubusercontent.com/assets/1294454/25157327/4931c1a8-24a9-11e7-9a15-375384dded56.jpg "Choosing a direction for 2nd stage of GJK evolution")

 The idea of *looking beyond Origin from your current standpoint* is the key principle of the search for simplex in GJK.
 It helps to quickly find the biggest simplex by taking the most distant opposite points of Minkowski sum.
-The bigger the simplex the better are chances that it will surround the Origin at some early iteration.
+The bigger the simplex the better are chances that it will surround the Origin upon some early iteration.

 The second point `B` is quite easy to get.
 From now on we set new direction `D = -OC` which is equal to `CO`, and we will refer to it as our new direction `D` without the negative sign.
 The support function finds the other two most distant opposite points `a` and `b` and it looks in both directions `D` and `-D` (yes, again) in the process.